Earth Science Learning Outcomes

-Prof. James S. Aber teaches upper-level undergraduate and graduate courses in earth science (ES), geology (GO), and related disciplines (EB & GE) at Emporia State University.
+Prof. James S. Aber taught upper-level undergraduate and graduate courses in earth science (ES), geology (GO), and related disciplines (EB & GE) at Emporia State University (1980-2017).
 Learning outcomes for these courses are aligned with those that apply across the universtiy curriculum—see ESU learning outcomes.
 In particular, these learning outcomes include the following items within the general sphere of science and technology.

 - Scientific competence – Effective communication, particularly written communication in scientific style.
 Effective online learning, searching, and accessing scientific information, references, and data resources.

 - Technological competence – Technical skills involving appropriate computer, laboratory, and field methods, including quantitative and geospatial analysis.